agrski/agrski.github.io/docs/_drafts/bashing-bash-into-shape.md

 Mostly I use full-form substitutions when I need to apply the `g` (global) flag, but `p` (print instead of executing) can be very helpful for checking a substitution before applying it.

 Do note that substitutions need not happen on only the _last_ command, but can be applied further back in history too.
-I don't personally make full use of this facility because of how I tend to explore shell history, but it can be incredibly helpful on an unfamiliar machine or one on which it is not possible to install one's usual setup.
+I don't personally make full use of this facility because of how I tend to access shell history, but it can be incredibly helpful on an unfamiliar machine or one on which it is not possible to install one's usual setup.

 ### Searching the archives

 If you prefer a more interactive experience, there's even a __reverse history search__ shortcut built into bash.
 The three important keyboard shortcuts are:
 * __control-r__, which instigates a new history search, going backwards
-* __control-s__, which moves forward in history once in a search
+* __control-s__, which moves forward in history once in a search (i.e. the opposite of control-r)
 * __control-g__, which exits the current history search without executing anything

 You can press Enter or `control-o` to execute the current command from the history search.